BiAPoL/Quantitative_Bio_Image_Analysis_with_Python_2022/docs/day1/Readme.md

-# Bio-Image Analysis Introduction and Python Basics
+# Day 1: Introduction to Python Basics and Bio-image Analysis

-This part explains how a typical Bio-Image Analysis workflow should look like and provides some tutorials for learning some basic aspects of Python programming.
+On day 1 we will go through an introduction of Python and Bio-image Analysis.